jlevy/og-equity-compensation/README.md

   [Paul Graham](https://en.wikipedia.org/wiki/Paul_Graham_(programmer))
   [emphasizes](http://www.paulgraham.com/growth.html) that it’s best to think of a startup as any [early stage](#stages-of-a-startup) company intending to grow quickly.
+- ∑ C corporations dominate the startup ecosystem.
+  LLCs tend to be better suited for slower-growth companies that intend to distribute profits, instead of re-investing them for growth.
+  Because of this, as well as complex reasons related to how their capital is raised, venture capitalists significantly prefer C corporations.

 🚧 What are good stats on how many people work in startups vs established companies?